 - Once in the editor mode, you can design your quote template using the WYSIWYG editor.
 The editor allows you to add text, format styles, insert tables, insert images and merge Salesforce data by using the Insert Field and Insert Related List buttons.

-- You can also leverage existing HTML templates by clicking on the Source button and then pasting your HTML.
-More information regarding template design and sample templates are available here.
+- You can also edit the template HTML directly by clicking on the Source button.
+You can also paste pre-made template code here.
+Sample templates are available here.

-- Once your template is saved, you can test it by opening a sample custom object record, clicking on the S-Docs button, selecting your new template, and then clicking on Generate.
+- Once your template is saved, you can test it by opening a sample custom object record, clicking on the S-Docs button, selecting your new template, and then clicking on Next Step.

-- Click on the document link or icon to open the document.
+- Click on the View PDF icon or the document number to view or download the document.

-- The document will open on the desktop.
+- The document will open in another tab with all of the fields filled in.